The Jane Addams Papers at Ramapo College of New Jersey

 Ellen Skerrett has a M.A. from the University of Chicago (1974), and has conducted Chicago-based archival research for the JAPP since 2006.
 She is an expert on Chicago and Jane Addams, having worked as associate editor of the web-based Urban Experience in Chicago: Hull-House and its Neighbors, 1889-1963 and has written many books on Chicago.

 Anthony Gramuglia is a proofreader at the project.

 Paul Brennan is an Editorial Assistant.
 He is a sophomore at Ramapo College of New Jersey, majoring in literature.

 Alexandra Davies is a Research Assistant.

 Renee Delora is an Editorial Assistant.
 She grew up in Cedar Grove, New Jersey.
-She is a senior at Ramapo College of New Jersey majoring in history and minoring in literature.
-After completing her bachelor’s degree, she hopes to teach high school or middle school social studies.
+She is a graduate of Ramapo College of New Jersey, where she majored in history.
+After completing her teaching certificate in the fall, she hopes to teach high school or middle school social studies.